Conservation Partners Program

-Participating landholders are supported by a Landholder Technical Support Package and can apply for funding from the BCT’s Conservation Partners Grants to help maintain the ecological values of the property.
+Participating landholders receive ongoing technical support and can apply for funding from the BCT’s Conservation Partners Grants to help manage and enhance the ecological values of the property.

-Landholders with in-perpetuity Conservation Agreements may also benefit certain financial concessions.
+Landholders with in-perpetuity Conservation Agreements may also benefit from certain local government rate and tax concessions.
 Landholders should seek their own financial or taxation advice.
+Find out more

 How do I know if I’m eligible for an Agreement under this program?

 The Conservation Partners Program builds upon the private land conservation programs previously offered by the Office of Environment and Heritage and the Nature Conservation Trust of NSW.
-Under this program, the BCT will continue to support landholders with existing Conservation Agreements, trust agreements, registered property agreements and wildlife refuges.
+The BCT will continue to support landholders with existing Conservation Agreements, trust agreements, registered property agreements and wildlife refuges.